apache/airflow-site/CONTRIBUTE.md

 * Node 16
 * Hugo

 It is also worth adding SSH keys for the `github.com` server to trusted ones.
 It is necessary to clone repositories.
-You can do this using following command:
+You can do this using the following command:
 ```bash
 ssh-keyscan -t rsa -H github.com >> ~/.ssh/known_hosts
 ```